vippsas/vipps-psp-api/vipps-psp-api.md

 The PSP API v3 adds functionality for network tokens and allows PSPs to use the API to obtain tokens from Vipps, not the actual card details.

-Additionally `$.makePaymentRequest.confirmed` has been renamed to `$.makePaymentRequest.paymentState`
+Additionally, `$.makePaymentRequest.confirmed` has been renamed to `$.makePaymentRequest.paymentState`

 Values for this enum have changed accordingly: